 St. Ignatius points out that we should never grow slack in our efforts to follow Christ nor be satisfied with the inertia of “good enough.”
 In the work of education, therefore, we must always seek after a greater offering of self.
 This principle, seeking after the magis, means the constant pursuit of what is more conducive to the service of God.

-Jesuit High School strives to empower our colleagues at St. Ignatius and elsewhere to be open to growth, intellectually and professionally competent, religious, loving, and committed to justice and the pursuit of leadership growth.
+Jesuit High School strives to empower our colleagues to be open to growth, intellectually and professionally competent, religious, loving, and committed to justice and the pursuit of leadership growth.

 Professional Development Programs

 By Research for Better Teaching (RBT), Acton, MA